masteringmodernpayments/book/basic_integration.md

 end
 ```

 This is a very simple example of a product purchase page with the product's name, description, and a Stripe button using `checkout.js`.
+Checkout puts a simple button on your page that pops up a small overlay onto your page where the user puts in their credit card information.
+Stripe automatically processes the card information into a single use token while handling errors for you.
+When all of that is done `checkout.js` will submit the surrounding form to your server, taking care to strip out sensitive information.
+It's a convenient way to collect card information if you don't want to go to the trouble of making your own custom form, which we'll talk about in a later chapter.

 Notice that we just drop the description in as html which makes it a risk for cross-site-scripting attacks.
 Make sure you trust the users you allow to create products.
 We're rendering the `new` view for the `#create` action, too, so if there's an error we'll display it above the checkout button.

 The view for `#pickup` is even simpler, since it basically just has to display the product's download link.
 In `app/views/transactions/pickup.html.erb`: